Tax included and shipping calculated at checkout

 Why did Isabella turn against her husband, Edward II?

 Initially a loyal wife, Isabella was increasingly marginalised by Edward's intense favouritism toward Hugh Despenser the Younger.
 The Despensers seized her lands, restricted her income, and even removed her French servants.
-In 1325, sent to France to negotiate a treaty, she refused to return until the "outsiders" were removed from court, famously dressing in black as if widowed.
+In 1325, sent to France to negotiate a treaty, she refused to return until the outsiders were removed from court, famously dressing in black as if widowed.
+Her decision was as much political as personal: Edward's regime had made her position untenable and the wider kingdom ungovernable.

-Contemporary accounts were surprisingly sympathetic, viewing her as a "wronged wife" and a "saviour" who liberated the kingdom from the Despensers.
-The "She-Wolf" label came much later, during the 18th century, as historians struggled with the idea of a woman exercising such violent political power and participating in the deposition of an anointed king.
+Contemporary accounts were surprisingly sympathetic, viewing her as a wronged wife and a restorer of order who had liberated the kingdom from the Despensers' stranglehold.
+The She-Wolf label came much later, appearing in the eighteenth century as historians struggled with the idea of a woman exercising violent political power.
+Modern historians offer a more complex reading: Isabella faced genuine political exclusion and personal humiliation under Edward's regime, and her invasion succeeded because she had broad support across English society, not only from disaffected barons.

-What was her role in the death of Edward II?
+What was Isabella's role in the death of Edward II?

-How did she start the Hundred Years' War?
+How did Isabella start the Hundred Years' War?

 The Deep Dive History Podcasts